Hating Kapatid (TV series): Development

 The series and its cast members were announced in March 2025.
+In December 2025, actress Jillian Ward made a cameo appearance, Analyn Santos, who originated from the Philippine television medical drama series Abot-Kamay na Pangarap.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Hating Kapatid earned a 5.6% rating.
+The final episode scored a 5.5% rating.